ybieri/ctf-writeups/SwampCTF2019/dream_heap/README.md

   return __readfsqword(0x28u) ^ canary;
 }
 ```
 Remember that SIZES is 8 pointers after HEAP_PTRS.
 Thus we can overflow HEAP_PTRS into SIZES.
 Normally this would not be a problem, but HEAP_PTRS is of size 8 (pointers), while SIZES is of size 4 (int32).
 So at the 20th write, the lower 4 bytes of HEAP_PTRS[18] and SIZES[20] will overlap.
-So we can change HEAP_PTRS[18] to point to puts@got instead of a heap chunk.
+So we can change HEAP_PTRS[18] to point to `puts@got` instead of a heap chunk.

-Nos we will use the `Edit dream` function to change the content of a dream/"heap chunk":
+Now we will use the `Edit dream` function to change the content of a dream/"heap chunk":

 ```
 unsigned __int64 edit_dream()